-ID requirements for train travel
+Passport and ID requirements for Train Travel

-You are responsible for obtaining and paying for all visas and passports, for meeting all health and other requirements, and for any documents required by the laws, regulations, order and/or requirements of the countries you will visit.
+You are responsible for obtaining and paying for all visas and passports, for meeting all health and other requirements, and for any documents required by the laws, regulations, order, and/or requirements of the countries you will visit.
 Non-U.S. citizens must consult the appropriate consulates to determine if any visas are needed; you are responsible for obtaining all visas and entry documents independently.
 YLG is not responsible for providing you with specific visa and passport information or documentation, for any fees associated with obtaining these documents, and YLG cannot accept liability for any passenger refused entry onto any transport or into any country due to failure of the passenger to carry correct documentation.

 All passengers traveling internationally are required to have a passport.
 Most countries require that the passport be valid for at least six (6) months beyond the conclusion of your trip.
 It is recommended you have a minimum of three blank pages in your passport when traveling, as many countries require blank pages.
 Multiple-entry visas are required for some vacations.
 It is your responsibility to verify all visa and passport requirements.
 The process of obtaining a visa and/or passport can take up to three months or more.

 Some government agencies in foreign countries require YLG to collect and pass on certain personal and other details related to you, including but not limited to government-issued identification and passport details.
-If you fail to supply the details as requested fully and accurately, your trip may be interrupted or cancelled.
+If you fail to supply the details as requested fully and accurately, your trip may be interrupted or canceled.
 There are no refunds for failure to provide documentation or failure to provide documentation by the time required.

 Passenger ID Policy

-When traveling on Amtrak in the US passengers 15 years of age or older must present acceptable Identification (ID) when purchasing tickets, checking baggage, sending Amtrak Express® shipments, and on board trains when paying fares or if otherwise requested.
+When traveling on Amtrak in the US passengers 15 years of age or older must present acceptable Identification (ID) when purchasing tickets, checking baggage, sending Amtrak Express® shipments, and onboard trains when paying fares or if otherwise requested.
 Acceptable ID includes a driver’s license, passport; government agency ID card, and other specific forms of ID.
 All ID must be current and valid.